pawlowski6132/dhl_oms_digital/journal.md

 I got a prototype working but, the coordinates of the map are off.
 I'll have to muck with that but the POC works and I was even able to embed it into a teams channel.

+Also, i had to link the dpdb1.html page to the index page in order for it to load over the internet. i'll fix that later too.